zk/clojuredocs/README.md

 * Functions that return hiccup structures should be prefixed with a `$`, like `$layout`.

+## TODO

+* Figure out how to get all the existing users hooked up to their GH accounts.

 ## License

 Copyright © 2013 Zachary Kim